-Our key personnel, especially Dr. Chang H. Ahn, our Chairman Emeritus and Chief Scientist, Dr. Peter Suzdak, our Chief Executive Officer, Dr. Ely Benaim, our Chief Medical Officer, and Dr. Tae Heum Jeong, our Chief Financial Officer, provide critical technical knowledge and expertise.
-The loss of Dr. Ahn, Dr. Suzdak, Dr. Benaim, Dr. Jeong, or any of the other members of our management team, could result in delays in product development and diversion of management resources, which could adversely affect our operating results.
+Our key personnel, especially Dr. Chang H. Ahn, our Chairman Emeritus and Chief Scientist, Dr. Peter Suzdak, our Chief Executive Officer, Dr. Ely Benaim, our Chief Medical Officer, Dr. Lisa Nolan, our Chief Business Officer, and Dr. Tae Heum Jeong, our Chief Financial Officer, provide critical technical knowledge and expertise.
+The loss of Dr. Ahn, Dr. Suzdak, Dr. Benaim, Dr. Nolan, Dr. Jeong, or any of the other members of our management team, could result in delays in product development and diversion of management resources, which could adversely affect our operating results.
 We do not have "key person" life insurance policies for any of our executive officers.